sophia4422/readme-generator/src/GENERATEDREADME.md

     # Contributions

-    The following contributions were made: CONTRIBUTION GUIDLIESNES
+    The following contributions were made: Contribute

     # Usage

     ```
-    undefined
+    Usage
     ```

     # Tests

     ```
-    undefined
+    Test123
     ```

     # Questions

-    If you have any questions, please contact me via email: SDKLSDFLKD
+    If you have any questions, please contact me via email: sophia@email.com

-    My Github profile is [here](https://github.com/SDFSKL)
+    My Github profile is [here](https://github.com/sophia4422)